microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_EyeGazeProvider.md

 # Accessing eye tracking data in your Unity script

 The following assumes that you followed the steps for setting up eye tracking in your MRTK scene (see [Basic MRTK setup to use eye tracking](EyeTracking_BasicSetup.md)).
 To access eye tracking data in your MonoBehaviour scripts is easy!
-Simply use *CoreSystems.InputSystem.EyeGazeProvider*.
+Simply use *CoreServices.InputSystem.EyeGazeProvider*.

-## CoreSystems.InputSystem.EyeGazeProvider
+## CoreServices.InputSystem.EyeGazeProvider

-While the *CoreSystems.InputSystem.EyeGazeProvider* provides several helpful variables, the key ones for eye tracking input are the following:
+While the *CoreServices.InputSystem.EyeGazeProvider* provides several helpful variables, the key ones for eye tracking input are the following:

 - **UseEyeTracking**:
 True if eye tracking hardware is available and the user has given permission to use eye tracking in the app.